edgio-docs/edgio-docs/guides/static_prerendering.md

 router = new Router().prerender([
   {
-    // How many pages should be prerendered based on site traffic and current configuration.
+    // the maximum number of pages that should be prerendered based on site traffic.
     top: 50,
   },
 ])